epiecs/free-grilly/docs/mqtt.md

 The `grill` topic is sent every second.
 The `probes` and `settings` topic is only used if you change your probe or your grill settings on free-grilly.

+When publishing to the `probes` and `settings` topic the messages will have their **retain** flag set to true.
+That way the latest known settings are always available for whoever subscribes.

+For the topics that Free-Grilly is subscribed to (`/config/probes` and `/config/settings`), Free-Grilly takes into account that there might be a message with the retain flag set.
+So after reading the message Free-Grilly will also publish a new message with retain set to true and a 0 byte payload to clear the existing message.